 Hydro magnetic flows and heat transfer have become more important in recent years because of its various applications in agricultural engineering and petroleum industries.
+Nasir Ali and Ullah khan(2) investigated the flow and heat transfer of a Jeffrey fluid over an oscillatory stretching sheet by using the boundary-layer approximations.
+MHD flow and heat transfer over a porous oscillating stretching surface in a viscoelastic fluid with porous medium carried out by Ullah khan and Nasir Ali (3).
 In recent times, considerable attention has also been focused on new applications of magneto-hydrodynamics (MHD) and heat transfer such as metallurgical processing.
 Melt refining engrosses magnetic field applications to control excessive heat transfer rate.
-Other application of MHD heat transfer consists of MHD generators, plasma propulsion in astronautics, nuclear reactor thermal dynamics and ionized-geothermal energy systems, etc. A small amount of studies have been focused on exponentially and nonlinear stretching sheet.
-Magyari and Kellar [2] and Elbashbeshy [3] studied heat and mass transfer in the boundary layer on an exponentially stretching sheet, whereas Vajravelu [4], Vajravelu and Cannon [5] and Cortell [6] have investigated viscous flow over a nonlinear stretching sheet.
+Other application of MHD heat transfer consists of MHD generators, plasma propulsion in astronautics, nuclear reactor thermal dynamics and ionizedgeothermal energy systems, etc. A small amount of studies have been focused on exponentially and nonlinear stretching sheet.
+Ullah khan and Nasir Ali (4-5) investigated the Influence of Heat Generation/Absorption with Convective Heat and Mass Conditions in Unsteady Flow of Eyring Powell Nanofluid over Porous Oscillatory Stretching Surface.
+Magyari and Kellar [6] and Elbashbeshy [7] studied heat and mass transfer in the boundary layer on an exponentially stretching sheet, Ullah khan and Nasir Ali (8) carried out by Soret and Dufour effects on hydromagnetic flow of Eyring Powell fluid over an oscillatory stretching surface with heat generation/absorption and chemical reaction.
+Ullah khan and Nasir Ali (9-10) analysed the Unsteady Hydromagnetic Flow of Oldroyd-B Fluid over an Oscillatory Stretching sheet. whereas Vajravelu [11], Vajravelu and Cannon [12] and Cortell [13] have investigated viscous flow over a nonlinear stretching sheet.
+Slip effects in the hydromagnetic flow of a viscoelastic fluid through porous medium over a porous oscillatory stretching sheet analysed by Ullah khan and Nasir Ali (14).
 The role of thermal radiation is a major important in some industrial applications since glass production and furnace design, and also in space technology applications, such as comical flight aerodynamics rocket, propulsion systems, plasma physics and space craft re-entry aerodynamics which operates at high temperatures.
-Cortell [7] analyzed the effects of viscous dissipation and thermal radiation over a non-linear stretching sheet.
-Hady et al. [8] investigated the effects of heat transfer over a nonlinearly stretching sheet in the presence of thermal radiation a nanofluid.
-Vajravelu and Rollins [9] investigated heat transfer in an electrically conducting fluid over a stretching surface taking into account the magnetic field.
-Hamad and Pop [10] studied theoretically the wobbly magneto hydrodynamic flow of a nanofluid past an oscillatory moving vertical permeable semi-infinite plate in the presence of constant heat source in a rotating frame of reference.
+Cortell [15] analyzed the effects of viscous dissipation and thermal radiation over a non-linear stretching sheet.
+Hady et al. [16] investigated the effects of heat transfer over a nonlinearly stretching sheet in the presence of thermal radiation a nanofluid.
+Vajravelu and Rollins [17] investigated heat transfer in an electrically conducting fluid over a stretching surface taking into account the magnetic field.
+Hamad and Pop [18] studied theoretically the wobbly magneto hydrodynamic flow of a nanofluid past an oscillatory moving vertical permeable semi-infinite plate in the presence of constant heat source in a rotating frame of reference.
 Solutions are presented for velocity and temperature fields for various values of magnetic field and suction parameters.